k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Section name: [encryption_safeguard_sm]

-Authentication is done by  certifications and keys that shall be applied.
+The authentication is done by certifications and keys that should be applied.

-* HOST, the Safeguard URL, used for all API calls.
+* HOST - this is the Safeguard URL, used for all API calls.
-* TIMEOUT, Optional (default is 10000 ms)
+* TIMEOUT - optional (default is 10000 ms)

 ### Interface Connection Details' Settings

-Marking an interface connection details property, to be taken from the Secrets Management provider, you shall use this pattern in its value:
+Marking an interface connection details property, to be taken from the Secrets Management provider, you should use this pattern in its value:

 ${secretmanager:\<id-at-seceret-manager\>}
 For example: ${secretmanager:mysql-password}